MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ### Environment types

-Global apps can exist in PROD and in sandbox environments.
+Global apps can exist in Production and in sandbox environments.
+For more information, see [Production and Sandbox Environments](../administration/environment-types.md).

 #### How to install